-Jacksonville, Fla., comprises a nice mix of attractions that appeal to everyone who visits.
-A few of the attractions, such as the beach and Friendship Fountain, are so embedded in Jacksonville's culture and mystique that they're impossible to ignore.
-Several of them, of course, revolve around the great St. John's River, the waterway that keeps life flowing through Jacksonville.
-If you're headed to Jacksonville, use this list to help plan how to spend your time there.
+Jacksonville, Florida, offers a nice mix of attractions that appeal to everyone who visits.
+A few of them, such as the beach and Friendship Fountain, are so a part of Jacksonville's culture and history that they'll be on the top of your to-do list.
+But there's much more to experience.
+Several activities, of course, revolve around the great St. John's River, the waterway that keeps life flowing through Jacksonville and others feature Jacksonville's rich history.

 The Museum of Contemporary Art—known as MOCA—is one of the largest contemporary art galleries in the Southeast United States.
 It's across the street from the historic Hemming Plaza in downtown Jacksonville, the city's first park.
 MOCA is adjacent to the downtown Jacksonville library in the former Western Telegraph Co. building.